theaakashd/learnings-repository/README.md

 - Did i did anything today ?.
 ### Day : 02-10-2024
 - I was about to loose my streak today.
+- I will go watch solo levling now see you tomorrow.